 People also can reduce the impact of disasters (flood proofing, elevating a home or moving a home out of harm’s way, and securing items that could shake loose in an earthquake) and sometimes avoid the danger completely.
 (FEMA)

 Are You Ready?
-An In-depth Guide to Citizen Preparedness (IS-22) is FEMA’s most comprehensive source on individual, family, and community preparedness.
-The guide has been revised, updated, and enhanced in August 2004 to provide the public with the most current and up-to-date disaster preparedness information available.
+An In-depth Guide to Citizen Preparedness (P-2064) is FEMA’s most comprehensive source on individual, family, and community preparedness.
+The guide has been revised, updated, and enhanced in September 2020 to provide the public with the most current and up-to-date disaster preparedness information available.

 Drill schedule – Special note: As of 2013, all four emergency response drills (fire, lockdown, severe weather and earthquake) must be conducted by the first 30 days of the new school year and must be conducted again in January.
 Use the following worksheet to plan drills for your school.
 Submit a copy of the schedule with your school’s plan, and use the original to document drills when they actually occur.